Cyber Troopers Virtual-On Marz

-MARZ was not well received, receiving many negative responses from reviewers and players alike.
-Some stores in North America, expecting poor sales, only sold the game to those who reserved it.
-The game was re-released on the PlayStation 3 in Japan on March 21, 2013, to commemorate the game's ten-year anniversary.
+It was re-released on the PlayStation 3 in Japan on March 21, 2013, to commemorate the game's tenth anniversary.

 Plot

 Mars, once a peaceful society, has deteriorated into a planet of war.
-Shady corporations have deployed giant robots called Virtuaroids to cause chaos around the planet for their own nefarious gain.
+Shady corporations have deployed giant robots called Virtuaroids to cause chaos around the planet for their nefarious gain.

 As part of the Marz Special Investigation Unit, the player must take control of their own robots (armed with a variety of explosive weaponry) and lay waste to the Virtuaroid enemy in battle.

 Battling their way through hordes of Virtuaroid armies, the Marz Special Investigation Unit must find out who this shady corporation is and end the chaos on Mars, once and for all.

 Gameplay

-Virtual-On Marz retains the Twin Stick control layout of the series, mapping the two stick to the analogue sticks on the DualShock controller, and the turbo and weapon buttons to the four L and R buttons.
+Virtual-On Marz retains the Twin Stick control layout of the series, mapping the two sticks to the analogue sticks on the DualShock controller, and the turbo and weapon buttons to the four L and R buttons.

 A new Auto controller layout was provided, as well as several variants for players who did not like the twin-stick format.

 The match rules follow that of Virtual-On: Force, that is two-on-two matches with a leader on each team.
 Fallen teammates can be given half the other's life gauge through the "rescue tag" maneuver, and the first pair to fall loses the round.

 The "Challenge Mode" is a single match setup that is akin to a stage in Virtual-On: Force, with the player tagged with an NPC partner against two other NPC opponents or bosses.

 New to the PlayStation 2, Marz is the "Dramatic Mode" which is a story mode with a linear sequence of missions with various objectives such as exploration, target destruction, beat 'em up, and boss battles.
 When certain requirements are met, such as passing certain stages, or destroying a number of certain Virtuaroids in "beat 'em up missions", new Virtuaroids are open for selection and play in the other modes.

 A split-screen two-player mode is available, with the choice of playing on the same team or against each other.

-In the Japanese version, the Database mode is available, and the databases can be collected throughout the Dramatic Mode.
+In the Japanese version, the Database mode is available, and the databases can be collected through the Dramatic Mode.
 These databases include stories, characters, and items associated with them.
 Some of the databases include a description of the particular subjects.
 This mode is not available in the English localization of the game.